Learn about different health hazards — molds, pests, chemicals, and others — that are sometimes present in schools and what you can do about them.

 Information about how to handle bed bug infestations in schools.

-- Protocol for construction work in occupied school buildings
+- Construction work protocols for occupied school buildings

 The UFT and the DOE have developed a site-construction protocol that requires contractors to implement protective methods and procedures to safeguard students and staff.